6.3 Borrowing: Access Without Ownership Transfer

 r1

 is used again on line (4).
-NLL determines that the immutable borrowr1
+NLL determines that the shared borrowr1

 must remain active until line (4).
 This meansr1